arp242/cantuse/README.markdown

 Notes:

-- Browsers with a usage lower than 0.05% are not displayed individually to reduce noise (changes are you don't care about 0.009% of people reported as using IE5.5, or 0.004% usage of Firefox 2).
+- Browsers with a usage lower than 0.05% are not displayed individually to reduce noise (chances are you don't care about 0.009% of people reported as using IE5.5, or 0.004% usage of Firefox 2).
 It's still counted in the total supported number though.

 - Partial support is counted as "supported"; see caniuse.com for more detailed support notes.

-- Use `-untracked` to consider "untracked" browsers are supported.
+- Use `-untracked` to consider "untracked" browsers as supported.
 See the bottom of this page for a list of untracked browsers: https://caniuse.com/usage-table

 - Use `-ignore` to ignore some browsers and always consider them "supported";
   this accepts a comma-separated list of the browser + version as it appears in